-Andrea Jean James (born January 16, 1967) is an American filmmaker and consumer activist.
+Andrea Jean James is an American filmmaker and consumer activist.

-James was born in Wisconsin.
-She and her brother Greg were adopted.
-Their mother Nancy worked at several nonprofits, and their father Warren (1934-2016) ran a small farm before taking several roles at a steel mill.
+Andrea Jean James was born on January 16, 1967 in Wisconsin.
+James and sibling Greg (born 1969) were adopted.
+Their parent Nancy (born 1937) worked at several nonprofits, and their parent Warren (1934-2016) ran a small farm before taking several roles at a steel mill.

-She grew up in Franklin, Indiana, earned a Bachelor’s degree in English, Latin, and Greek at Wabash College in 1989, then received a Master’s degree in English at University of Chicago in 1990.
-She then worked in advertising in Chicago at the Chicago Tribune and several ad agencies.
-During her gender transition, she developed several consumer resources for trans people, including tsroadmap.com, the predecessor to this website.
+James grew up in Franklin, Indiana, earned a bachelor’s degree in English, Latin, and Greek at Wabash College in 1989, then received a master’s degree in English at University of Chicago in 1990.
+James then worked in advertising in Chicago at the Chicago Tribune and several ad agencies.
+During gender transition, James developed several consumer resources for trans people, including tsroadmap.com, the predecessor to this website.